amabdallah/WaterUseML/README.md

 Variables
 * thermoelectric, agriculture, or municipal

+Use types (each type has its seperatre API Get call)

-* withdrawn, returned, consumed, transferred out of, transferred into
+withdrawn, returned, consumed, transferred out of, transferred into

+One reason for seperating the calls is that each use type has its own seperate tables and thus has its unique metadata.

  ### Example question 2: Aggregated
 What is the annual amount of water that is imported or exported into or out of a basin (selected boundary)?